Volunteer to help with recreation programs, special events, adaptive programs, maintaining parks, and more

 - Nature Center Assistant - Assist ranger staff in the Nature Center at Upper Tampa Bay Park by helping with the care of animals, assisting guests, and helping with interpretive tours when needed.
 Experience with animal care, reptiles and/or aquariums highly preferred.

-- Ranger Assistants- Assist Park Rangers with general duties such as minor maintenance and repairs, painting, park beautification, launching canoes, as well as closing and opening parks.
+- Ranger Assistants - Assist Park Rangers with general duties such as minor maintenance and repairs, painting, park beautification, assisting guests, as well as closing and opening parks.

 Parks & Recreation opportunities